nag92/pdblib-matlab/README.md

 ### Dataset

 The folder "data" contains a dataset of 2D handwriting movements from LASA-EPFL (http://lasa.epfl.ch), collected within the context of the AMARSI European Project.
 Reference: S.M.
 Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011.

+### License

+Copyright (c) 2015 Idiap Research Institute, http://idiap.ch/ Written by Sylvain Calinon, http://calinon.ch/

+PbDlib is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+PbDlib is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with PbDlib.
+If not, see <http://www.gnu.org/licenses/>.

 ### List of examples